Bridgetek/ft9xx-usbd-examples/README.md

 The repository contains sample code for the following:
 * USBD Example Composite - Creates a device with a Keyboard interface, MIDI interface and optional DFU interface.
 The keyboard and MIDI interfaces can be set to send pre-programmed data to the host to cause typing to appear on the host and play a tune to a MIDI controlled program.
 * AN_414 FT90x_USBD_UVC_Webcam - Creates a USB device emulating a UVC webcam using the built-in camera interface of the FT90x and OV965x or OV5640 sensor.
 The FT90x appears as a Camera device and streams compressed or uncompressed data to the host PC.
 Compressed streams are only supported if the sensor supports a compressed output.
 See (Application Note AN_414)[https://brtchip.com/wp-content/uploads/sites/3/2021/07/AN-414-FT90x-UVC-WebCam.pdf]
+* BRT_AN_018 FT90x Camera to EVE - Displays the output of the  built-in camera interface of the FT90x and OV5640 sensor on an EVE module.
+See (Application Note BRT_AN_018)[https://brtchip.com/wp-content/uploads/sites/3/2021/07/BRT_AN_018-FT90x-Camera-to-EVE.pdf]

 ## Documents
 The following documents are available from the [BRTChip](https://brtchip.com) website: